genius-pending/MyReadmeGenerator/README.md

 ## Description
 A simple readme generator
 ## Installation
-run npm install - run npm install inquirer - run npm install axios all these commands should be run in the command line
+run npm install - run npm install inquirer - run npm install axios-run npm init..... all these commands should be run in the command line
 ## Usage
 This will be used to help me create readme documents for future projects this is one application I created to help me in everyday life
 ## License